 Good mental health is key to employee engagement, and burnout is one of the top reasons clinicians change jobs.
 With clinicians’ busy schedules, creating “bite-sized” wellness sessions for them made sense to Dr. Dawn Ellison, emergency physician and Clinical Partner Engagement Officer at CentraCare in Minnesota.
 “During COVID, we offered a noon time, 15-minute pop-in session we called ‘Wellness Reset’,” she says.
 “Eight of us would take turns offering a mindfulness, self-compassion, or grounding practice.”
 CentraCare has also offered virtual wellness events that could be watched whenever convenient.

-To help alleviate pandemic-related stress Ochsner Health in Louisiana created decompression zones for its clinicians.
+The pandemic prompted Ochsner Health in Louisiana to create decompression zones for its clinicians.
 “These are quiet spaces, usually in our waiting areas and lobbies that weren’t being utilized by visitors,” says Melissa Love, vice president for professional staff services and the office of professional well-being at Ochsner.
 “When they were finished with their shift, they had somewhere that was quiet and dedicated.”